 It’s clear that those who attack progressive candidates and their followers from both sides of the duopoly use identity politics selectively — they frame their targets (millennials, minorities, women, etc.) — and then attempt to “psychoanalyze” the motives behind our decisions and attribute them to a flaw in us, rather than the candidates we are presented with, or the institutions which prop them up.

 This is true for Fox News characterizing lefties as elitist and evil, as much as it is true for MSNBC implying Trump’s base is “backwards” and uninformed.
-In the end, these reductive narratives only harm the public while enriching those in the news business industry, which could care less what Party is in charge as long as the ad revenue is flowing.
+In the end, these reductive narratives only harm the public while enriching those in the news business industry, who could care less what Party is in charge as long as the ad revenue is flowing.

 The unfortunate thing about the millennial cohort population in the U.S. (defined as those born between 1981 and 1996, according to Pew Research Center) is that we get attacked from both sides of the duopoly—we are either SJW libtards who dare put emotion over fact and logic, or revolutionaries out to nationalize your soul.
 This process is not new.
 The top-down hijacking of the millennials’ generational narrative has been in motion since the very coining of the millennial label; the profitization and co-option of the millennial and other generational stories join a long list of suppressed and subverted perspectives in modern society.